-As any other types of herb plants, dill must be watered to keep growing healthily.
-Aside from direct contact from the sunlight, gardener shall ensure that dill plants are watered regularly and thoroughly in all areas of planting.
+Like any other type of herb plant, dill must be watered to keep growing healthily.
+Aside from direct contact from the sunlight, the gardener shall ensure that dill plants are watered regularly and thoroughly in all areas of planting.

-The reason is if the soil where the plants are in good condition and well-drained during the time of planting and stay like that through the year, new plants will grow on the next year.
+The reason is if the soil where the plants are in good condition and well-drained during the time of planting and stay like that through the year, new plants will grow in the next year.

 2. Feeding Dill

-On the other hands, if the gardener live in a much hotter area with too much exposure of sunlight, the gardener shall try to place the plants in the shadier spots for better harvesting result.
+On the other hand, if the gardener lives in a much hotter area with too much exposure to sunlight, the gardener shall try to place the plants in the shadier spots for better harvesting results.

 3. Caring Dill

-To care for dill plants during growing season is not an easy task.
-First, gardener should keep the soil bed from weeds as it compete to get nutrients and water.
+To care for dill plants during the growing season is not an easy task.
+First, the gardener should keep the soil bed from weeds as it competes to get nutrients and water.

 Root your dill cuttings in the water and it can be transplanted into pots or containers in a fairly quick time which is in about 2 or 3 weeks.

 Pests or Diseases

 The common leaf spot and the occasional fungal leaf and root problems may occur to the gardener’s dill plants, especially if it is the first time in planting and growing dills.

 How to Harvest Dill

 And the gardener may wonder how long does dill take to grow.
 The leaves are best to be harvested 70 days after the seeds are planted and dill seeds are ready to be harvested about 90 days after they are planted.

 The gardener shall use a pair of sharp and clean scissors and harvest them in the morning hours.
 Cut and snip fresh dill leaves as much as need and do not strip the whole plants if it is not the final harvest.

 It can be beneficial to know that dills plants can be consumed in almost every part.
 The seed can be added to your daily dishes such as stews and bread.